emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

 #def is-segal-representable-dhomTo-contractible
   (A : U)                -- The ambient type.
-  (AisSegal : is-segal A)    -- A proof that A is a Segal type.
+  (is-segal-A : is-segal A)    -- A proof that A is a Segal type.
   (a x y : A)            -- The representing object and two points in the base.
   (f : hom A x y)        -- An arrow in the base.
   (v : hom A y a)        -- A lift of the codomain.
   : is-contr (dhomTo-representable A a x y f v)
   := is-contr-is-equiv-to-contr (dhomTo-representable A a x y f v)
-        (Σ (d : hom A x a) , (hom2 A x y a f v d)) (is-segal-representable-dhomTo-hom2 A AisSegal a x y f v) (AisSegal x y a f v)
+        (Σ (d : hom A x a) , (hom2 A x y a f v d)) (is-segal-representable-dhomTo-hom2 A is-segal-A a x y f v) (is-segal-A x y a f v)
 ```

 Finally, we see that contravariant hom families in a Segal type are